 The attitudes towards Moses, Zerubbabel and Jehoiachin reveal an ability to show resistance and scepticism towards leaders deriving from different social settings, which would not be allowed in a traditional monarchic setting.
 This correlates with Qohelet's own sceptical attitude towards kingship, particularly in 4:13-16, where the fame and power of the king is a chasing of the wind.
 The general reverence afforded to leaders and kings, traditionally understood to be divinely appointed, no longer constitutes a part of the cultural fabric of the societies that produced these texts.
 Even in the context that the Chronicler produced his portrayal of Jehoiachin and the Davidic kings, one cannot ignore the backdrop of conflicting views towards Davidic dynasty.
 While the Chronicler promoted a pro-Davidic and protemple agenda, Knoppers states that there is no reason to believe that all Jews felt the same.
 One could then imagine that the leaders were met with hostility and scepticism because social reality allows for such attitudes.
 This may be why Qohelet is sceptical towards kingship; he saw the inadequacy of traditional wisdom, as well as the impotence of Jewish kingship in the diaspora.
-The shows the shows the inadequacy of traditional wisdom, as well as the impotence of Jewish kingship in the diaspora.
+The shows the shows the same of the section of the social settings and the shows the same of the same